Softlr/Selenium.WebDriver.Extensions/README.md

 ```

 #### jQuery loading
-If the site that you are testing with Selenium does not include jQuery this extension will automatically load the latest version when you run any of the `Find*` methods.
+If the site that you are testing with Selenium does not include jQuery this extension will automatically load the 3.5.1 version when you run any of the `Find*` methods.
 If you want you can choose to load a different version of jQuery.
 The library uses jQuery CDN by default, but if you want to use a completely different source, that's also supported

 ```csharp
 driver.LoadJQuery("1.11.0"); // load specific version from default CDN